Ebiroll/qemu_esp32/README.md

 ## IMPORTANT update, July 2017

-Now IT is mandatory to have a proper flash file , ets_unpack_flash_code is not longer patched by default
+Now IT IS MANDATORY to have a proper flash file , ets_unpack_flash_code is not longer patched by default

+ALSO, now it does not work with latest version od esp-idf 4ec2abbf23084ac060679e4136fa222a2d0ab0e8
+:-P

+Needs furher investigations!

+Try,
+ git checkout v2.0
+ git submodule update --init

 Booting from emulated flash!
 This is very cool.
-No -kernel argument required when starting qemu, but a proper flash image.

 Then build `qemu_flash` tool found in this repository.